Updated 16th September 2020

-We are continually updating this page in line with latest government guidance and advice from other relevant bodies.
-We are working closely with land managers, the GLA and London Councils to provide consistent messaging for the use of parks/green spaces and provision of services there-in, during the pandemic.
-Please note that for the purposes of all our guidance households may include an individual (who lives alone) who has chosen to form a ‘support bubble’ with another household.
+We update this page regularly in line with the latest government guidance and advice from other relevant bodies.
+We are working closely with land managers, the GLA and London Councils to provide consistent messaging for the use of parks/green spaces and the provision of services, during the pandemic.

 We recommend the following guidance be conveyed to park users:

 - Stay alert to stop the spread of coronavirus, you must still follow government guidelines

 - Do not enter a park if you have any symptoms – fever, coughs, shortness of breath or are self-isolating (you may wish to provide park users with links to NHS information– given below)

 - Always keep at safe distance from anyone outside your household:

 - Use all areas of the park (that are open) and spread out